IIITLucknowSWEngg/CSITTeam007/Assignment1/URD.md

   2. Update menu items and availability as needed.
   3. Receive and process orders.
   4. Analyze performance metrics on the dashboard.
-  5. Respond to customer reviews.
+  5. Respond to diner reviews.
-- **Outcome**: The restaurant attracts customers, processes orders efficiently, and maintains a strong reputation.
+- **Outcome**: The restaurant attracts diners, processes orders efficiently, and maintains a strong reputation.

 ---